-Breast augmentation with implants can be done under general anesthesia or under local anesthesia combined with sedation.
+Breast augmentation with implants can be done under general anesthesia or under local anesthesia combined with sedation (Brazilian technique which is performed by Dr Ziya Saylan very often).

-Whether breast augmentation surgery is done under general anesthesia or local anesthesia with intravenous (IV) sedation this is what happens once the surgery has started:
+Whether breast augmentation surgery is done under general anesthesia or local anesthesia with intravenous (IV) sedation this is what happens once the surgery has started (The Brazilian way).
+You will have no pain and hear no noises.

 Once you get home, it’s important to follow all your surgeon's instructions and keep all your follow-up appointments.
 Take all the medications that your surgeon prescribes as directed.
 These may be included in home-care instructions: